nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case: UC01 add task.
    Actor: User
    Preconditions: User is logged in

 **MSS**

-1.User requests to add new task description.
+1. User requests to add new task description.

-2.System will update the database of the newly created task.
+2. System will update the database of the newly created task.

    Use Case end.

 **Extension**